HTML to Markdown Converter — Free Online Tool

 - Importing web articles or documentation into a knowledge base that accepts Markdown (Notion, Obsidian, Confluence)

-- Cleaning up rich-text content exported from Google Docs or Notion so it can be version-controlled as plain text
+- Cleaning up rich-text content exported from Google Docs or Notion for version control as plain text

 - Extracting readable content from HTML emails or web pages for offline editing